microsoft/FluidFramework/components/experimental/diceroller-standalone/README.md

 ### Start Tinylicious

-Go to /server/tinylicious and follow the instructions there to start the Tinylicious server.
+Go to [/server/tinylicious](/server/tinylicious) and follow the instructions there to start the Tinylicious server.

 ### Start the app server

-1. Run `npm install` from the `FluidFramework` root directory
+1. Run `npm install` and `npm run build:fast` from the `FluidFramework` root directory
 2. Navigate to this directory
 3. Run `npm run start`